 Your English language spell-checking program will probably be automatically assigned to check for American spelling errors.
 When you send your CV to Australian employers, make sure you’ve given it an Australian spell check first.

 Most word processing programs such as Microsoft Word allow the option to switch to Australian English in your language section.
+Or you can use apps such as Grammarly to check your spelling.

 4. Get the tone right

-When it comes to doing business, Australians are famous for mixing an informal approach with straightforward professionalism, humour and modesty.
-A down-to-earth or humorous self-confidence is appreciated, but don’t oversell or talk yourself up too much.
-In Australian culture it’s considered vulgar and distasteful to discuss your
+In the work environment Australians are known for having an informal approach but still being professional.
+Being self-confident is appreciated, but don’t oversell or talk yourself up too much.
+In Australian culture it’s considered distasteful to brag about your accomplishments too much.

 5. References with phone numbers are important and local ones are even better